Agrimonia pubescens Wallr.

 Leaves - Alternate, stipulate, pinnately divided, to +20cm long.
 Large leaflets oblanceolate to elliptic, coarse serrate, slightly scabrous above, pubescent below, to +/-7cm long, +/-4cm broad.
 Stipules foliaceous, serrate, to +/-2cm long, +/-1cm broad.

 Inflorescence - Terminal spikiform racemes elongating in fruit to +30cm.
 Each flower subtended by small 3-lobed bract.
-Bracts and axis of inflorescence pubescent.
+Bracts and axis of inflorescence densely pubescent but not glandular.

 Flowers - Petals 5, yellow, 2.5-3mm long, -2mm broad, elliptic.
 Stamens 10.
 Filaments glabrous, pale yellow to white, 1.2mm long.
 Anthers orange, .6mm broad.
 Styles (and pistils) 2, protruding from center of nectar ring, glabrous, .9mm long.
 Ovary concealed in hypanthium.
 Hypanthium turbinate, pubescent, 10-nerved, 1.1mm long(in flower), with ring of uncinate bristles subtending corolla.
 Bristles to 1mm long.
 Sepals 5, spreading, acute, 1.5mm long, 1.1mm broad, glabrous or with a few hairs at apex.
 Fruit an achene within the hypanthium.